Interstate 81 in Tennessee: Planning and construction

+The highway that is now I-81 had its origins in the late 1930s, when the federal government began planning for a national "superhighway" system.
+A 1939 report titled Toll Roads and Free Roads and published by the Bureau of Public Roads (BPR), the predecessor agency to the Federal Highway Administration (FHWA), recommended a controlled-access highway connect Knoxville to Washington, D.C., and enter Virginia near Bristol.

 The general location of the highway that became I-81 was included in the National Interregional Highway Committee's 1944 report, titled Interregional Highways, and a subsequent 1947 plan produced by the Public Roads Administration of the now-defunct Federal Works Agency.
 These blueprints recommended that it terminate east of Knoxville with the highway that became I-40.
 During the planning phase, it was also suggested that the Interstate follow the corridor of US 11W from Knoxville to Bristol, but residents of Grainger County were opposed to this.
-The alignment was reaffirmed in a map produced by the Bureau of Public Roads, the predecessor agency to the Federal Highway Administration, in September 1955.
+The alignment was reaffirmed in a map produced by the BPR in September 1955.
 I-81 was part of the original 1,047.6 mi of Interstate Highways authorized for Tennessee by the Federal-Aid Highway Act of 1956, commonly known as the Interstate Highway Act.
 The numbering was approved by the AASHO on August 14, 1957.
 That year, the Johnson City Planning Commission unsuccessfully lobbied to move the routing a few miles south between Morristown and Bristol to run closer to Johnson City and the Tri-Cities Regional Airport.

 I-81 in Tennessee roughly parallels US 11W, which had earned the nickname "Bloody 11W" and was the site of the deadliest collision in Tennessee history in 1972.